Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 • Inclusion: integrating vulnerable populations and key economic sectors.

-• Mainstreaming: linking adaptation with health, urban planning, agriculture, energy, and biodiversity.
+• Mainstreaming: linking adaptation with health, urban planning, agriculture, energy and biodiversity.

 Adaptation strategies

-• Water-resource management: reuse, desalination, precision agriculture.
+• Water-resource management: reuse, desalination and precision agriculture.

 • Economy and insurance: financial mechanisms for loss and damage.

-• Education and awareness: boosting public understanding.
+• Education and awareness: improving public understanding.

 Policies and reference frameworks